-SUP SUPPLEMENTAL INFORMATION DAT DATA ENTRY: Click the appropriate Yes or No button for items S1 through S4.
-Enter an explanation for each Yes answer.
+SUP SUPPLEMENTAL INFORMATION DAT A ENTRY: Click the appropriate Yes or No button for items S1 through S4.
+Enter an explanation on for each Yes answer.
 S1.
 Contingent Liabilities 1a.
 Does your county office have any known or contingent liabilities (e.g., financial or program audits, litigation, state compliance reviews) that may impact the budget?
 No 1b.
-If Yes, identify the liabilities and how they may impact the budget: • S2.
-Use of One-time Revenues for Ongoing Expenditures 1a.
-Does your county office have ongoing county school service fund expenditures in the budget in excess of one percent of the total county school service fund expenditures that are funded with one-time resources?
+If Yes, identify the liabilities and how they may impact the budget: a S2.
+Use of One-time Revenues for Ongoing Expenditures 1 1a.
+Does your county office have ongoing county school service fund expenditures in the budget in excess of one percent of the total county school service fund expenditures that are funded with one- time resources?
 Yes 1b.
-If Yes, identify the expenditures and explain how the one-time resources will be replaced to continue funding the ongoing expenditu res in the following fiscal years: Positions paid by one-time funds will be and then removed from the budget. e paid by the general fund reserves for two years S3.
-Use of Ongoing Revenues for One-time Expenditures 1a.
+If Yes, identify the expenditures and explain how the one-time resources will be replaced to a continue funding the ongoing expenditu 」 ures in the following fiscal years: F Positions paid by one-time funds will be e paid by the general fund reserves for two years a ind then removed from the budget.
+S3.
+Use of Ongoing Revenues for One-time Expenditures 1 1a.
 Does your county office have large non-recurring county school service fund expenditures that are funded with ongoing county school service fund revenues?
 No 1b.
-If Yes, identify the expenditures: • S4.
+If Yes, identify the expenditures: 4 S4.
 Contingent Revenues 1a.
 Does your county office have projected revenues for the budget year or either of the two subsequent fiscal years contingent on reauthorization by the local government, special legislation, or other definitive act (e.g., parcel taxes, forest reserves)?
+No

-No 1b.
-If Yes, identify any of these revenues that are dedicated for ongoing expenses and explain how the revenues will be replaced or e xpenditures reduced:
+1b.
+If Yes, identify any of these revenues that are dedicated for ongoing expenses and explain how the revenues will be replaced or expenditures reduced: